hepplerj/Dissertation/ch5.dissertation.Heppler.md

 plants.
 The federal government eventually declared twenty-nine Superfund sites---more than any other county in the nation---twenty-four of which resulted from electronics firms.^[@pellowpark2002dreams, 75--76.]
-Furthermore, phrases like *doxins* and *TCA* entered the public vocabulary and, increasingly concerned with environmental threats to the human body, drove many to become environmental activists.
+Furthermore, the "alphabet soup of toxic wastes"---TCE, PCB, EBD---had entered the public vocabulary.^["An underground problem surfaces," *Chicago Tribune*, February 29, 1984.]

 The presence of synthetic and industrial contaminates was a revelation to Valley suburbanites.
 In earlier decades, cities had dealt with the